JupyterPhysSciLab/jupyter_Pandas_GUI/README.md

-**jupyter_new_Pandas_column_GUI**
+**jupyter_Pandas_GUI**

-GUI to help the user construct expressions for new calculated Pandas columns.
+GUI to help the user construct Pandas expressions such as a new calculated column.
 This GUI is meant to run in an interactive Jupyter notebook.
 It is based on Jupyter widgets.

 **Current Features:**

-* Dropdown to choose the DataFrame to work with.
-*
+* A GUI with four steps to lead the user through formulating an expression for a new column.
+* In development: a GUI to lead the user through plotting Pandas data.

 **Wishlist:**

+* A GUI for doing simple fits (linear, polynomial, exponetial, etc...) on Pandas data.

 **Installation**

 Installation using pip into a virtual environment is recommended.